Registered Traveler: Overview

-The program seeks to identify passengers who pose a minimal security risk, and then provide those passengers an enhanced security checkpoint experience.
-Passengers will voluntarily pay a fee and submit to a background check to become a Registered Traveler.
+The program seeks to identify passengers who pose a minimal security risk and then provide those passengers with an improvised security checkpoint process.
+Passengers will voluntarily pay a fee and submit to a background check to become registered travelers.
 Passengers who pass the background check will be issued a smartcard credential for use at the security checkpoints of airports that participate in the program.
-Registered Travelers will have access to a reserved security lane and will enjoy a shorter wait at the security checkpoint.
-Other benefits, such as allowing Registered Travelers to keep their coats and shoes on and their laptops in their bags have also been discussed.
+Registered travelers will have access to a reserved security lane and will experience a shorter wait at the security checkpoint.
+Other benefits, such as allowing registered travelers to keep their coats and shoes on and their laptops in their bags, have also been discussed.
 Any U.S. citizen or lawful permanent resident over the age of 18 can apply for membership, as can minors over the age of 12 with parental or guardian sponsorship.

-In order to prevent a terrorist with a clean background from compromising the system, the TSA requires that registered travelers undergo the normal TSA screening (baggage x-ray and personal metal detector), at the RT kiosk checkpoint.
-Additionally, Registered Travelers are not exempt from random secondary screening and may not bring prohibited items into secure areas of terminals.
+In order to prevent a terrorist with a clean background from compromising the system, the TSA requires that registered travelers undergo the normal TSA screening (baggage x-ray and personal metal detector) at the RT kiosk checkpoint.
+Additionally, registered travelers are not exempt from random secondary screening and may not bring prohibited items into secure areas of terminals.

 Airports

-These airports operated the Clear Registered Traveler program until June 2009 and currently other Registered Traveler programs:
+These airports operated the Clear Registered Traveler program until June 2009, and currently other Registered Traveler programs: